crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 ## Arithmetic checks for uint256 multiplication

-To detect overflow when multiplying two unsigned integers, we can again use the approach of computing the maximum possible value of a multiplicand and check that it isn't exceeded.
+To detect overflow when multiplying two unsigned integers, we can use the approach of computing the maximum possible value of a multiplicand and check that it isn't exceeded.

 ```solidity
 /// @notice versions >=0.8.0 && <0.8.17